top of page

 About Wild Nest Bird Rehab

-Found on every continent, across every ocean, and in every imaginable ecosystem, birds are vital to the health of our planet.
-The environmental services they provide include pest control, pollination, seed dispersal, clean-up services, and more, balancing our ecosystems and saving us billions of dollars each year.
+Birds are vital to the health of our planet – providing pest control, pollination, seed dispersal, clean-up services, and more, balancing our ecosystems and saving us billions of dollars annually.
 Accessible to everyone, songbirds offer a ready way to enjoy wildlife and connect with nature.
-We need only to look out our window or step outside to enjoy their beautiful songs, vibrant colors, and fascinating behaviors.

-Tragically, according to the world’s leading scientific journals, North America has lost nearly three billion birds in the past fifty years.
+North America has lost nearly three billion birds in the past fifty years.
 In one short generation, bird populations have declined nearly 30% (more than 1 in 4 birds), primarily as a result of human-caused habitat loss, climate change, window strikes, pesticides, free-roaming cats, fireworks, and other threats.
-These losses include all songbirds, not just threatened species. and include Georgia’s state bird, the Brown Thrasher, whose populations have declined by more than 40%.
-These losses are a harbinger of environmental challenges that will impact us as well.
+These losses include all songbirds such as Georgia’s state bird, the Brown Thrasher, whose populations have declined by more than 40%.

 History